microsoft/fhir-server/docs/SchemaMigrationGuide.md

     - Role-based security

         Only Database/Schema Admin can run this tool to upgrade the schema.
-It allows you to setup proper roles and permissions for the application e.g. the application is assigend the role as only Database Reader/Writer.
+It allows you to setup proper roles and permissions for the application e.g. the application is assigned the role as only Database Reader/Writer.

 - ### Schema migration tool
     The Schema migration tool is the command line utility to perform schema upgrade on demand.